phluid61/internet-drafts/file-scheme/draft.md

 ### Vertical Bar Character  {#ext-pipe}

-Historically some implementations have used a vertical line character "\|" instead of a colon ":" in the drive letter construct.  {{RFC3986}}
+Historically some usages have included a vertical line character "\|" instead of a colon ":" in the drive letter construct.  {{RFC3986}}
 forbids the use of the vertical line, however it may be necessary to interpret or update old URIs.